 DAVID S. THOMAS

-Dave has significant experience with international compensation and benefits matters.
+Dave has significant international experience pertaining to compensation and benefits matters.
 He regularly represents non-U.S. buyers and sellers in transactions involving U.S. employees, and U.S. buyers and sellers in transactions involving non-U.S. employees.
 As Asian, European, and Israeli companies seek to move to or expand their operations in the United States, Dave often counsels these companies regarding the employee and equity compensation aspects of these business changes.

-In addition to these areas, Dave proactively assists clients and friends of the firm by serving as an important source of news and information on compensation and employee benefits law.
+In addition to these areas, Dave assists clients and friends of the firm proactively by serving as an important source of information on compensation and employee benefits law.
 Dave serves on the Advisory Board for the Certified Equity Professional Institute, the leading organization for the certification of stock plan professionals.
 He is regularly asked to speak and publish by leading professional groups, including the National Association of Stock Plan Professionals, the Global Equity Organization, and the Certified Equity Professional Institute.
-Dave was also recognized in the 2013 and 2014 editions of Northern California Super Lawyers.

 Dave actively participates as a member of the Bay Area community through his service on the board of directors of the Wilson Sonsini Goodrich & Rosati Foundation.
-He also volunteers with the Arthritis Foundation, chaired the 2012 San Francisco Arthritis Walk, and co-chaired the Children and Teen Programs for the 2014 National Juvenile Arthritis Conference.
-For relaxation, Dave enjoys cooking and photography.EDUCATION:
+He has actively volunteered with the Arthritis Foundation, including co-chairing the Children and Teen Programs for the 2014 National Juvenile Arthritis Conference and chairing the 2012 San Francisco Arthritis Walk.EDUCATION: